A Walk around Gorse Hall

 At these impressive gates is the main entrance to one of the few remaining green spaces in the area.
 It has a coach road of more than a mile leading to the impressive site of the Gorse Hall mansion which was built by John Leech, a wealthy cotton mill owner, the place where the murder of another wealthy industrialist, George Harry Storrs, took place in the year 1909.

 Directly to the left of the entrance once stood Leech’s Mill one of the largest and tallest mills in the area standing some seven storeys high.

-Continue up the coach road, over a tunnel that was built to join different parts of the mills workings, turning right, slowly winding up the first steep part known as Hob Hill.
-After the bend and on the right hand side would have been the worker’s allotments, hen cotes and pigeon lofts a popular past time of years gone by.
+Continue up the coach road, over a tunnel that was built to join different parts of the mill’s workings, turning right, slowly winding up the first steep part known as Hob Hill.
+After the bend and on the right-hand side would have been the worker’s allotments, hen cotes and pigeon lofts a popular pastime of years gone by.
 About a quarter of a mile further on was another tunnel, built by John Leech, runs under the coach road.